VuongNM/vuongnm.github.io/_posts/2024-02-13-readmypdf.md

 ---
 layout: post
 title: I wrote Read My PDF to read my pdf
-excerpt: Because, first, I can, and second, it would be lovely for something like that to exists.
+excerpt: Because, first, I can, and second, it would be lovely for something like that to exist.

 ---